Danielxburns/hrext06-myCruddyApp/README.md

   - [X] add 'Add' button
   - [X] display agenda item
   - [X] display another agenda item
+  - [ ] make pressing 'enter' do the same thing as clicking the 'add' button
+  - [ ] display a number prefix for each agenda item
+  - [ ] add 'delete item' that deletes by item number
 - [X] how much sleep did you get last night?
 - [X] what are you most looking forward to about today?
 - [ ] how often would you like me to check in today?